 "But what do you do if you're interested in physics as well as economics?
 As it is now you apply to one program or another.
 Imagine if we were to have a whole university degree where – this is the extreme, I know I'm speaking provocatively here – students don’t enroll in anything other than this innovation course.
 And students will meet barriers which will then say, “Well, you know nothing about human behavior, go take a psychology course.
 You don’t know enough about computer coding, go take a computer science course, go take an engineering course."
 Students will start pulling courses off the shelves like the university is a box store and building the knowledge that they need in order to be more successful in representing their ideas at the end.
 That would be the extreme model, where the students are defining what they need."

 Maybe they had it right in the first place, way back in Bologna in 1088.

 Dr. James (Jay) Cross is the founding director of the College for Discovery, Creativity and Innovation in UCalgary's Taylor Institute for Teaching and Learning.
 He is also a professor in the Departments of Comparative Biology & Experimental Medicine, Biochemistry & Molecular Biology, Medical Genetics, and Obstetrics & Gynecology.
 Jay is an accomplished interdisciplinary researcher, educator, entrepreneur and innovator working in diverse areas such as maternal and child health, and agriculture.
 View Jay's publications

-Leslie Reid, PhD, is UCalgary's interim vice-provost for teaching and learning, and a professor in the Department of Geoscience.
+Leslie Reid, PhD, is UCalgary's vice-provost for teaching and learning, and a professor in the Department of Geoscience.
 She also served as associate dean (teaching and learning) in the Faculty of Science from 2012-2017, where she worked to support the creation of educational development programs that help enhance learning and teaching experiences for students and staff.
 Her scholarly work focuses on STEM teaching and learning and educational development for academic staff.